Totchinuko/apiconan.totchinuko.fr/patches/custom.1.7.x.md

 ## 1.9.4
 - Fixed the characters being invulnerable after making use of an emote emplacement, such as chairs, hammock, bath, beds, etc...
 The issue is difficult to pinpoint, and is probably rooted in a conflict between the game and !Custom that I cannot resolve myself, the solution fix the symptom when needed rather than the root cause.
 Hopefully it will be enough.

+## 1.9.5
+- Minor performance improvements
+- Fixed the flute accessory textures
+- Fixed partial bodies getting overridden by server rules even when the parameter was not even set.